RELIABILT Front Doors

 Can I install a RELIABILT front door myself?

 Yes.
-Prehung front doors are designed for DIY installation and take 2-4 hours with basic tools (level, drill, shims, screws).
-The frame comes pre-assembled, so you set it into the rough opening, shim it plumb and level, then secure with screws.
-Lowe's also offers professional installation starting around $250 if you prefer.
+Prehung front doors are designed for DIY installation and take 2–4 hours with basic tools (level, drill, shims, 3" screws).
+The frame comes pre-assembled — set it in the rough opening, shim plumb and level, then secure.
+Lowe's also offers professional installation if preferred.

 Do RELIABILT front doors come with a warranty?

-RELIABILT front doors carry a limited lifetime warranty on the door slab and a limited warranty on the finish, typically 3-5 years depending on the model.
-Glass inserts have a separate seal warranty.
-Keep your Lowe's receipt as proof of purchase for all warranty claims.
+RELIABILT front doors carry a limited lifetime structural warranty and a separate finish warranty (1–5 years depending on model).
+Glass insert seals are warranted separately.
+Keep your Lowe's receipt as proof of purchase.

-Pair your new front door with a matching handleset and deadbolt.
-For storm protection, add a RELIABILT screen door in front.
-See customer reviews for durability feedback, and check warranty coverage before purchasing.
+Pair with a matching handleset and deadbolt.
+Add a screen door for storm protection.
+See customer reviews and full warranty details.

 Browse RELIABILT Front Doors